jdurand/frontend_rescue/README.md

 #### Frontend Rescue

-frontend_rescue provides a backend endpoint for your frontend JavaScript application to send errors to when they’re caught.
+frontend_rescue provides a backend endpoint as a rack middleware for your frontend JavaScript application to send errors to when they’re caught.

 This makes it easier to integrate your frontend stack traces to your backend analytics.